-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This is an introductory course that is designed to instruct the student in the fundamentals of computer programming, using Microsoft Visual BASIC.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks This is an introductory course that is designed to instruct the student in the fundamentals of computer programming, using Microsoft Visual BASIC.
 The students will learn to write, test, and debug a variety of programs that are constructed to teach programming concepts and applications.
 The topics covered will include programming logic, flowcharting, conditional statements, loops, arrays, subroutines, input/output statements, formatting, menus, and file manipulation.